FlavScents AInsights Entry: Allyl Propionate (CAS: 2408-20-0)

 7. Toxicology, Safety & Exposure Considerations

-For oral exposure, allyl propionate is considered safe within the established FEMA GRAS limits, with an acceptable daily intake (ADI) not specifically defined but implied through GRAS status.
-Dermal exposure in fragrance applications is generally safe, though IFRA guidelines should be consulted to avoid irritation or sensitization.
-Inhalation exposure is minimal due to its low volatility, but occupational safety measures should be in place to prevent overexposure during manufacturing.
+For oral exposure, allyl propionate is considered safe at typical flavor use levels, with a high margin of safety.
+Dermal exposure in fragrance applications is generally safe, but IFRA guidelines should be consulted to avoid irritation or sensitization.
+Inhalation exposure is minimal due to its low volatility in ambient conditions, but occupational safety measures should be in place during manufacturing.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature